mehulagg/gitlab/doc/administration/geo/replication/multiple_servers.md

 ### Step 4: Configure the frontend application servers on the Geo **secondary** site

-In the architecture overview, there are two machines running the GitLab application services.
+The minimal [architecture diagram](#architecture-overview) above, there are two machines running the GitLab application services.
 These services are enabled selectively in the configuration.

 Configure the GitLab Rails application servers following the relevant steps outlined in the [reference architectures](../../reference_architectures/index.md),